alshedivat/al-folio/_pages/about.md

 <font size=2>
 ...<b>a bit more on my name</b> <br>
-In Chinese, last name is placed in the front, so my name actually goes as: 周 润东, with <a href='https://en.wikipedia.org/wiki/Pinyin'>pīnyīn</a>: zhōu rùn/dōng. <br>And I always forgive people who don't speak Mandarin to pronounce it without the tones. :></font>
+In Chinese, last names are placed in the front, so my name actually goes as: 周 润东, with <a href='https://en.wikipedia.org/wiki/Pinyin'>pīnyīn</a>: zhōu rùn/dōng. <br>And I always forgive people who don't speak Mandarin to pronounce it without the tones. :></font>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.